taiki-e/cargo-llvm-cov/README.md

 This is a wrapper around rustc [`-C instrument-coverage`][instrument-coverage] and provides:

 - Generate very precise coverage data. (line coverage and region coverage)
-- Support both `cargo test` and `cargo run`.
+- Support `cargo test`, `cargo run`, and [`cargo nextest`][nextest] with command-line interface compatible with cargo.
 - Support for proc-macro, including coverage of UI tests.
 - Support for doc tests. (this is currently optional and requires nightly, see [#2] for more)
-- Command-line interface compatible with cargo.
+- Fast because it does not introduce extra layers between rustc, cargo, and llvm-tools.

 **Table of Contents:**